MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-faq.md

 ### Deprecations and migrations

-##### Is UWP deprecated?
+##### Are UWP / WinUI 2 deprecated?
-No. UWP is still fully supported for production scenarios and the Windows SDK will continue to support UWP project types, including bug, reliability, and security fixes.
+No. UWP and WinUI 2 are still fully supported for production scenarios and the Windows SDK will continue to support UWP project types, including bug, reliability, and security fixes.

 UWP's functionality is being incrementally ported into Windows App SDK.
 There will eventually be parity between UWP and Windows App SDK, but we aren't planning to deprecate UWP any time soon.

 <!--see MSFT representing UWP status here: https://www.reddit.com/r/csharp/comments/r9ecz4/what_is_the_main_framework_used_for_making/  -->

-##### When should I migrate my UWP app to WinUI 3?
+##### When should I migrate my UWP / WinUI 2 app to WinUI 3?
 We encourage you to migrate your UWP project to a WinUI 3 desktop project if you need to use .NET 5/6 because .NET 5/6 won't be coming to UWP project types.

 Otherwise, there's no need to migrate your UWP app to WinUI 3.
 We're working towards feature parity between UWP and Windows App SDK (which includes WinUI 3), but you can use UWP if Windows App SDK doesn't yet meet your needs.